Skip to main content

 3. Click + Create Group and name your group (e.g., ai_agents_group)

-2. Grant Project Access
+2. Grant Environment Access

-1. Click Permissions on the project page
+1. Click Permissions on the environment page

 2. Add your group and select the appropriate role